asp.net.ph

 Using the HtmlForm Control for Postback Requests

-The following sample illustrates using an HtmlForm control that contains a set of HtmlButton controls.
-The form handler demonstrates a simple way to determine which of the form’s controls have been selected, using the individual control’s ID.
+The following illustrates using an HtmlForm control that contains a set of HtmlButton controls.

 Using the HtmlForm Control for Postback Requests